Quantum electrodynamical formulation of photochemical acid generation and its implications on optical lithography: Analysis of probabilistic feature formation

-It is then straightforward to define probabilities of various printing failures by using \cref{eq:featureP}, \cref{eq:missingP} and \cref{eq:boundaryP}.
-For instance, the probability for the unexpected patterning (resp. missing) in a given region $P$ corresponds to $p_{\text{feature}}$ (resp. $p_{\text{missing}}$) \cite{latypov2020}.
+The formal probabilities in \eqref{eq:featureP} and \eqref{eq:missingP} enable us to define the probabilities of various printing failures.
+For instance, the probability of unexpected patterning (resp. missing) in a given region $P$ corresponds to $p_{\text{feature}}$ (resp. $p_{\text{missing}}$) \cite{latypov2020}.
+However, it should be noted that the computation of the excursion probability for a given random field is somewhat nontrivial, and its analytic formula has been known only for a few exceptional cases \cite{adler2009}.